riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 }
 ```

-- we need to update the image on the button pressed
+To update our button we  will first change the image of the triggering button, depending on who's turn it is.
+We then set the image for the disabled button state, and disable the button, so it's can't be pressed anymore.

+If we didn't pass down the reference from `playTurn()`, this would have been a bit more complex.

 ``` swift
 /**